PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 <div markdown class="grid">
 <div markdown>
 - *Time limit*: adds a timer for attempts, with optional automatic submission at the end.
 Used for formal exams, but otherwise **do not use without a clear pedagogical need**.
-Must [apply SSP time extensions](#ssp-accommodations) for relevant students; don't make multiple copies with different time limits.
+If used, must apply [SSP extra time extensions](#extensions-and-extra-time) for relevant students.
-- *Assign to groups*: use as a collaborative group task.
+- *Assign to groups*: to set as a collaborative group task.
 May be useful for escape room-type activities, but otherwise not likely to be useful for other uses of Test.
 - *Originality report*: adds Turnitin originality reporting.
 This should not be required; if you think this is needed, it's likely a different tool will be more suitable than Test.
 - *Description*: adds a contextual note to the Test item on the Course Content page.
 Maximum 750 characters.
 Can be updated after students have started their submissions.
 </div>
 ![Additional tools & Description settings panel: described in text](images/test-settings-additional-tools.png)
 </div>

-### SSP accommodations
+### Extensions and extra time

+For Tests with a **deadline** (eg. submit by 15/05/2026 14:00), liaise with your departmental assessment administration team to manage deadline extensions for SSPs, ECAs etc (eg. 3 day extension).

 <div markdown class="grid">
 <div markdown>
-SSP deadline extensions or extra time allowances must be applied for summative Tests and for formal formative tests.

-See our [Accommodations for SSPs guide](../ultra/accommodations.md) for instructions on how to do this.
+For Tests with a clear pedagogical for a **time limit** (eg. complete within 2 hours), extra time accommodations must be set for students with a relevant SSP (eg. 25% extra time).
+This must be set in each site for each student.
+See our [Accommodations for SSPs guide](../ultra/accommodations.md) for details.
 </div>
 <figure markdown>
 ![Purple flag icon next to student name in class register](images/accommodations-flag.png)
-<figcaption>Flag denoting time limit accommodation</figcaption>
+<figcaption>Flag showing SSP extra time accommodation</figcaption>
 </figure>
 </div>

 ---

 ## Marking & results

+### Review auto-marked scores

+For fully auto-marked Tests, no manual marking is required.
+You can review the marks in the *Test's Submissions* tab or in the *Gradebook Marks* tab.
+See the [guide to view Gradebook data](../ultra/gradebook.md#view-gradebook-data-and-submissions) for more details.

 ### Manual marking